playx-flutter/playx_widget/README.md

   card.
 - `OptimizedTextField` :  OptimizedTextField is a customized text field with features like auto validation with the ability to be customized.
+- `Marquee` widget :Marquee widget to make any widget scroll horizontally automatically.
+- `AnimSearchBar` widget :Widget that allows displaying a search bar with nice animation when expanded/ collapsed state.
 - `OptimizedButton` : Widget that can be used to display any type of button.
 - `OptimizedListTile` : Widget that is enhanced version of list tile that can display a card with title, subtitle, leading and trailing widgets.